CBCMusic/client-side-search-boilerplate/README.md

 randomize the results.

 ### Other notes
-- to make the script as conflict-free as possible, the JS is namespaced via an anonymous self-invoked function; JS ids and classes are prefixed with `sb`; the CSS ids and classes are also all prefixed with `sb`.
+- to make the script as conflict-free as possible, the JS is namespaced via a self-invoked anonymoys function; JS ids and classes are prefixed with `sb`; CSS ids and classes are also prefixed with `sb`.
 - the CSS file is written so you can just drop it into your site.
 The custom page styles in `index.html` are just for the sake of the demo.
 - The search functionality is really pretty basic, but for small data sets is probably sufficient.
 It only searchs a-z, A-Z,